 Superior virtue is not virtuous, and so has virtue.

 Inferior virtue never deviates from virtue, and so is without virtue.

 Inferior virtue: without doing, yet believing.

 She tells how doctors in France decide end-of-life issues for terminally ill infants, while the parents in America make these decisions.
 That leaves American parents feeling guiltier about outcomes than French parents do.
 Ironically, the American parents still said they would rather have the choice.
 Limitless choice promises so much.
 It is a great story, but it just doesn’t deliver.
 (See The Story Trumps the Truth.)
 Iyengar calls this false belief in the value of unlimited choice “phantasmagoria”, i.e., a sequence of real or imaginary images like those seen in a dream.

-From where I stand, it looks like Americans are ‘addicted to choice’ because they can afford to be.
+Essentially, Americans are addicted to choice because they can afford to be.
 The natural ‘poverty’ of the wild state of existence severely limits choice for all animals.
 Circumstances in the wild ruthlessly limit options, which prevent animals (humans included) from forming unrealistic expectations.
-For example, out of the wild, domesticated cats easily become picky eaters.
+For example, removed from the wild, domesticated cats easily become picky eaters.